FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 ## Conclusion

-The key reusable element in this recipe is the use of schema.org JSON-LD statements in any website to promote findability of metadata in search engines.
+The key reusable element in this recipe is the use of Schema.org JSON-LD statements in any website to promote findability of metadata in search engines.
 Using the Hugo site generator has the advantage that it is very versatile and includes a lot of scientific/blogging authoring tools out of the box.
 However, the particular implementation of using YAML as input format (which is ‘canonical Hugo’) and converting this during the static website generation process to JSON-LD is quite laborious and also potentially introduces issues during the conversion.
 Therefore, it is probably easier and more scalable to let the scientists write their metadata directly in JSON-LD, helped by some good examples and templates, and the Hugo software could even be extended to facilitate that as well.

 Another next step that could be taken, besides publishing the JSON-LD metadata directly on the web, is to wrap it into a container such as [RO-CRATE](https://www.researchobject.org/ro-crate/) and publish these directly into a scientific artefacts repository.
-This would also help to sustain the availability of the data, because for all it’s great properties, static websites are only live as long as the webhost stays up, and the average website disappears after a few years.
+This would also help to sustain the availability of the data, because for all its great properties, static websites only live as long as the webhost stays up, and the average website disappears after a few years.
 Hosting the website on [IPFS](https://ipfs.io/) and using a pinning service could be yet another remedy to fix this problem, but this would be out of scope of this recipe.

 ### What should I read next?